wkhere/stackless/Doc/library/stdtypes.rst

 .. method:: str.expandtabs([tabsize])

-   Return a copy of the string where all tab characters are expanded using spaces.
+   Return a copy of the string where all tab characters are replaced by one or more spaces, depending on the current column and the given tab size.
+The column number is reset to zero after each newline occurring in the string.
    If *tabsize* is not given, a tab size of ``8`` characters is assumed.
+This doesn't understand other non-printing characters or escape sequences.

 .. method:: str.find(sub[, start[, end]])